-All product, test product, and library source files which appear in one of the source file definitions (e.g. SRCS, PROD_SRCS, LIB_SRCS, cprodname>SRCS) will have their header file dependencies automatically generated and included as part of the Makefile if HDEPENDS is set to YES in the Makefile and/or in base/configure/CONFIG_SITE.
+All product, test product, and library source files which appear in one of the source file definitions (e.g. SRCS, PROD_SRCS, LIB_SRCS, cprodname>SRCS) will have their header file dependencies automatically generated and included as part of the Makefile.

 4.6 Makefile definitions